2gatherproject/decentralized-social-apps-guide/README.md

 Identity services are a key requirement of most social/collaborative apps.
 Decentralized and self-sovereign identity platforms and "wallets" are listed here.

 * [Biscuit Authorization](https://github.com/biscuit-auth/biscuit) - Biscuit is a revocable authorization token with decentralized verification, offline attenuation and strong security policy enforcement based on a logic language.
 How to [integrate with OAuth and OIDC](https://www.biscuitsec.org/blog/oauth-oidc/).
-* [DID-SIOP](https://identity.foundation/did-siop/) - OpenID protocol for self-issued (self-sovereign) identities, e.g. using a public/private key or cryptography wallet
 * [Ceramic](https://www.ceramic.network/) DIDs and linked documents on IPFS.
 Affiliated with 3Box and Ethereum ecosystem.
 (Not affiliated with Decentralized Identity Foundation?)
+* [DBSC](https://github.com/WICG/dbsc) - Device Bound Session Credentials.
+Not strictly for decentralized uses, but may be helpful.
+Device Bound Session Credentials (DBSC) aims to reduce account hijacking caused by cookie theft.
+It does so by introducing a protocol and browser infrastructure to maintain and prove possession of a cryptographic key.
+* [DID-SIOP](https://identity.foundation/did-siop/) - OpenID protocol for self-issued (self-sovereign) identities, e.g. using a public/private key or cryptography wallet
+* [Ethereum Attestation Service](https://github.com/ethereum-attestation-service/eas-contracts) - A free and open protocol for on-chain attestations on EVM compatible blockchains
 * [IDM](https://github.com/ipfs-shipyard/pm-idm) General purpose identity manager for DIDs
 * [iden3](https://iden3.io/) Ethereum identity platform leveraging zk-SNARKs (See below)
 * [ION](https://github.com/decentralized-identity/ion) DID Method implementation using the Sidetree protocol on top of Bitcoin.
 From [Decentralized Identity Foundation](https://identity.foundation/).